b-lukaszuk/BS_wJ_eng/contents/regex.md

 6423
 ```

 And voila, we're done.
-Notice, however, that the regex doesn't handle amounts of
+Notice, however, that the regex isn't perfect.
+For
-money that contain floating point values, so in that case we would have to
+example, it doesn't handle the amounts of money that contain floating point
+values (or negative quotas).
+If that were a requirement, we would would have to
 improve upon it.

 #### Example 3